 Notice how your pension returns to a “full payment” later in the chart.
 That’s because BRS pensions go back to full payment status once you turn 67 years old – the program’s “Full Retirement Age” – even if you took the lump sum back when you first retired from military service.

 Tables beneath the main bar chart discuss the final dollar amounts in more detail.
-It will also show you how you end up with less money over the course of your lifetime if you choose to take the lump sum upfront, instead of waiting to receive the full pension payment each year.
+It will also show you how you end up with less money throughout your lifetime if you choose to take the lump sum upfront, instead of waiting to receive the full pension payment each year.

 If reading spreadsheets is more understandable to you than bar graphs, this is the tab designed for you.
-It will list the calendar year and all payments made to you over the course of your lifetime.
+It will list the calendar year and all payments made to you throughout your lifetime.

 It will include: